International Business Bootcamp

-Summer Doctoral Institute for Research and Study on Institutions, the State & Development in International Business
+Summer Doctoral Institute for Research and Study on Institutions, Inclusive Globalization and U.S. Competitiveness

-The Summer Doctoral Institute (SDI) provides leading doctoral students from across the U.S. an opportunity to conduct research on our Center’s theme of Institutions, the State and Development, in collaboration with aligned GW faculty experts.
+The Summer Doctoral Institute (SDI) provides leading doctoral students from across the U.S. an opportunity to conduct research on our Center’s theme of Institutions, Inclusive Globalization, and U.S. Competitiveness, in collaboration with aligned GW faculty experts.
 Both doctoral and faculty participants are recruited from a wide range of fields, such as business, economics, political science, public administration, international relations, and sociology.
 The students live together for two months in GW housing on our downtown Washington, D.C. campus to promote interaction and the development of a scholarly community.